 Many people in Florida own recreational vehicles (RVs) or motorhomes that allow them to travel around the United States with ease.
 In addition, many tourists come into Florida with their large RVs or motorhomes for their own vacations.
 While these vehicles can be fun and have many benefits, they can also be dangerous on the roads if they are involved in an accident.
-If you’ve been injured in a crash with an RV or motorhome, don’ hesitate to call Quattrochi and Torres to discuss your rights and options today.
+If you’ve been injured in a crash with an RV or motorhome, don’ hesitate to call Quattrochi, Torres, and Taormina to discuss your rights and options today.

 The Risks of RVs and Motorhomes